bravetechnologycoop/BraveButtons/README.md

 **button_config** contains files generated during the Button pairing process.
 These files can be ingested by scripts located in `./server/db/` that add buttons to our database.

-**pi_config** contains INI files used by the `./pi/setup_pi.sh` script to configure the system. these INI files are also used by `./pi/heartbeat.py` as a source of config.
+**pi_config** contains INI files used by the `./pi/setup_pi.sh` script to configure the system.
+These INI files are also used by `./pi/heartbeat.py` as a source of config.

 # How to set up a Brave Hub using Ansible